Dimitris Papadopoulos (basketball player)

-Dimitris Papadopoulos (Δημήτρης Παπαδόπουλος; born August 15, 1966, in Greece), also commonly known by his nickname, "The Doctor", is a former Greek professional basketball player.
+Dimitris Papadopoulos (Δημήτρης Παπαδόπουλος; born August 15, 1966, in Greece), also commonly known by his nickname, "The Doctor", is a Greek former professional basketball player.

 Professional career

 Papadopoulos began his pro club career with the Greek club Iraklis Thessaloniki.
 Papadopoulos and Lefteris Kakiousis were the key players of the team in those days.
 With Iraklis, he was a Greek Cup finalist in 1994.
 Papadopoulos is the second leading scorer, the first rebounder, the first in three-point field goals made, and the third player in the number of games played, in Iraklis' club history.

 Papadopoulos finished his playing career with the Greek club AEK Athens.

 National team career

 Papadopoulos was also a member of the senior men's Greek national team.
 He played at the 1988 FIBA European Olympic Qualifying Tournament.
 With Greece, he won the silver medal at the 1989 EuroBasket.

 Papadopoulos was also a member of the Greek national teams that finished in sixth place at the 1990 FIBA World Championship, and in fifth place at the 1991 EuroBasket.
 He also represented Greece at the 1992 FIBA European Olympic Qualifying Tournament.